Skip to main content

 The standard direct install funnel is notoriously leaky.
 A user clicks your ad, lands on a crowded app store page, gets distracted by competing apps or a stray notification, and the opportunity is lost forever.
 A conversational funnel plugs that leak by moving the user into a one-on-one environment like Messenger or Instagram DM, where you have their full attention.

 This focused environment has a major impact on conversion.
-Businesses running click-to-chat ads have seen conversion rates up to 3x higher than standard landing page ads.
+Businesses running click-to-chat ads have seen conversion rates up to 3x higher than standard landing page ads (opens in a new tab).
 Instead of making a snap judgment from a few screenshots, the user can ask questions, see a quick video of gameplay, or get a special offer, all within an automated flow.
 This interactive process builds confidence and urgency in a way a static page simply cannot.
 The result is not just a higher conversion rate, but a faster one.
 Because the user's questions get answered instantly, the time from first contact to install can drop significantly, letting you accelerate your growth and speed up your entire acquisition funnel.

 Winner on Experience: From Ad Click to Conversation